wcnoname5/Loss_Aversion_simu/README.md

 # R simulation For Loss aversion

-This is the simulation codes and results for loss aversion mesurrment.
+This is the simulation codes and results for loss aversion measurement.